MicrosoftDocs/SupportArticles-docs/Office/Client/project/tasks-not-scheduled.md

     1. On the **File** tab, select **Options**.
     1. Select the **Schedule** tab.
-    1. Select the checkbox **Tasks will always honor their contraint dates**.
+    1. Select the check box **Tasks will always honor their contraint dates**.
     1. Select **OK**.

 9. Are you using automatic **Resource Leveling**?